luisalvesmartins/bot2botnode/README.md

 The master bot will have two api endpoints: one for the api/messages and the other for the conversation callback from the childbots.
 When a message is decided to be delivered to a child bot, a REST call is made.
 In this message the serviceURL is pointing to the master bot.
-The conversation endpoint from the master bot will then send the message back to the channel.
+The conversation endpoint from the master bot will then send the message back to the channel using a proactive message pattern - storing conversation reference and reusing it.

 The code is commented and is built on top of the echo bot sample.
 Search for the region, easily found in VSCode:
 ```